mattwuq/kretprobe/README.md

 maxactive when registering kretprobe.
 Tests show 4x cores number is a fair choice for both performance and memory efficiency.

+Huge thanks to my workmates: Chengming Zhou, Muchun Song, Yue Chen for their suggestions and remarks.

 # Performance comparison tests:

 ![](./doc/kretprobe-perf-X86.png)